JonMackey/SubsetFontCreator/Readme.md

 All of the other export options are selected in the application's main window.
 These options are:
 * Font - any ttf or otf font supported by FreeType
 * Font size - the font size in points.
 * Glyph data format - 1 bit, 1 bit rotated, and 8 bit for antialiased text.
-8 bit is selected when the 1 bit checkbox is unchecked.
+8 bit is exported when the 1 bit checkbox is unchecked.
 * Subset string - a UTF-8 string that defines the set of glyphs to export.
 * 16 or 32 bit glyph data offsets.
 In general 16 should be used.
 The XFont class described below currently doesn't handle 32 bit offsets.